mislav/poignant-guide/_posts/1900-01-02-konichiwa-ruby.md

 towards the life of Milkbones and an extra recliner.
 I had a dog for five minutes.

 Stupid Benedict Arnold of a dog.
-I sat on a city bench and threw pinecones at a statue of three sheep crossing a bridge.
+I sat on a city bench and threw pine cones at a statue of three sheep crossing a bridge.
 After that, I wept for hours.
 The tears just came.
 Now there’s a little something poignant to get you started.